ghaniswara/dating-app/README.md

     ```
 4. Run the server using `go run . dev`

+## Running the Test
+For the test we're using Ory/Dockertest which allows us to run integration test with dockerized database
+Simply run `go test ./test/*` which will run all the test cases
+If an error eccountered due to port collision, you need to run the test separately for the Auth and Match Cases

+- Auth Test
+    ```
+    `$ go test ./test/auth`
+    ```
+- Match Test
+    ```
+    `$ go test ./test/match`
+    ```

 ## Functional & Non-Functional Requirements
 ### Functional Requirements
 1. Endpoint to register a new user